 Mexico’s Riviera Maya offers a landscape that naturally supports this kind of work.
 Ancient cenotes, dense jungle canopy, a Mayan cosmological heritage, and a climate that keeps you connected to the elements — all of it creates conditions that are very different from a hotel or urban retreat center.

 Casa Arkaana sits on five acres of intact Mayan forest.
 The property is fully solar-powered, spring-fed, and built with bioclimatic design — open to the jungle breeze, cooled by the canopy above.
-The cenote pool draws from aquifers deep beneath the land.
+The cenote-fed pool draws from aquifers deep beneath the land.
 The fire circle, the temazcal, and the old-growth trees are part of the same living ecosystem that supports the ceremonial work.

 Guests consistently describe the land itself as part of the healing — something that begins working the moment they arrive, before any session starts.